Skip to main content

 Specify access token

-In i.e CI environments its recommended that the access token comes from an external secret and its possible to set the access token to use with REMOTIVE_CLOUD_AUTH_TOKEN (introduced in v0.3.5).
+In CI environments, it's recommended that the access token comes from an external secret.
+Set the access token to use with REMOTIVE_CLOUD_AUTH_TOKEN (introduced in v0.3.5).

 export REMOTIVE_CLOUD_AUTH_TOKEN=my-token-xxx